Johannes Eggestein: Antwerp

 Eggestein moved to Belgian First Division A club Antwerp on 5 August 2021.

-FC St. Pauli
+St. Pauli

 On 21 June 2022, Eggestein returned to Germany and signed for 2.
 Bundesliga club FC St. Pauli.

+Austria Wien

+On 23 July 2025, Eggestein joined Austria Wien on a three-year contract.

 Personal life

 Eggestein is the son of former footballer Karl Eggestein who played for TSV Havelse among other clubs in the 2.
 Bundesliga.
 His brother Maximilian Eggestein plays for SC Freiburg.